-Austin’s Mexican free-tailed bat colony is not only incredibly impressive, at nearly 1.5 million bats it’s the largest urban bat colony in the world, it’s also something that Austinites take a lot of pride in.
+Austin’s Mexican free-tailed bat colony is not only incredibly impressive, at nearly 1.5 million bats it’s the largest urban bat colony in the world.
+It’s also something that Austinites take a lot of pride in.
 Visiting the huge colony under the Ann W. Richards Congress Avenue Bridge is a must-do activity for any resident or visitor who comes at the right time.
-Though seeing the spectacular sight of the bats emerging to feed on mountains of insects is never guaranteed, making the attempt is totally worth it if you’re able to catch a glimpse of these awesome winged mammals taking flight.
+Though seeing the spectacular sight of the Austin bats emerging to feed on mountains of insects is never guaranteed, making the attempt is totally worth it if you’re able to catch a glimpse of these awesome winged mammals taking flight.

 When to watch